aakilfernandes/aakilfernandes.github.io/_posts/2016-07-17-dao-fork-spoof-attacks.md

 2. Restart geth with `--extradata="dao-hard-fork"`
 3. Continue to mine as normal
 4. If you're lucky enough to get block #1920000, you'll have initated a network-wide spoof attack

+### Solutions

+1. Disable fast sync before block #1920000.
+In the near future, update geth with a block hash check instead of a extra data check
+2. Extend the [handshake](https://github.com/karalabe/go-ethereum/blob/44f20203b877c780794571969c1c4b87c8dbf2d5/eth/handler.go#L287-L298) to 10 blocks instead of 1.
+This will make it so that malicious miners will need to execute a 51% attack, rather than just get lucky on block #1920000.